Find yourself managing money for the first time? Julia Buckleton narrows down to the key issues.

 Find someone you trust, sit down, work out what your situation, goals and concerns are, and go from there.
 Ultimately, our role as a financial planner is to be empathetic to your situation and help you navigate through whatever life throws at you.

-Julie Buckleton is a Melbourne-based financial planner for ANZ Global Wealth.
+Julia Buckleton is a Melbourne-based financial planner for ANZ.